LEAVE the Conservative Party and save your country!

 At that point you can forget all reasonable governance and worrying about the deficit is the least of your problems.

-you worry too much
+you worry too muchrick_chasey said:

 we will bumble along with short term politicians piling up debt with the usual malcontents moaning from the fringes until the day of reckoning when external forces make us live within our means.
 The usual suspects will dust off their banners and sing songs in Trafalgar Square before going back to their local pub in their provincial market towns to rail against the man